ShuaibAhamed2001/Tomato-Game/7oma7o-9ame-master/README.md

-# 7oma7o-9ame
+# Tomato-Game

-Welcome to the 7oma7o-9ame!
+Welcome to the Tomato-quiz Game!
 This is a simple React-based web application where players solve mathematical equations to uncover hidden numbers within tomatoes.
 The game challenges players to find the hidden numbers within a certain time limit while also managing their heart count.

 ## Features